 Nothing can ruin your day like a bad attitude – whether it’s yours or a stranger’s.
 You can prepare for a lot of circumstances when it comes to RV camping, but sometimes life throws a curveball.

 We’re sharing the experiences of 7 different RVers who were harassed at their campsite.
-Additionally, they all share (and sometimes capture the harrasment) on YouTube.
+They all share (and sometimes capture the harassment) on YouTube.

 How you handle yourself in a stressful situation can prevent an already stressful encounter from escalating into something more serious.
-Learning from these examples will surely come in handy if you’re ever harassed.
+Learning from these examples will surely be useful if you’re ever harassed.